mcvendrell/widget_switch/com.mcvendrell.switch/docs/README.md

 # Switch Widget Sample

 The **Switch** widget provides an styled switch for Android/mobileweb with the holo style.
+Also works on iOS, but the native iOS is better, of course.

 ![Animation example](img/switch.gif)